Skip to main content

 Major Trails And Attractions

 The park offers multi-day trekking routes through the steppe and lake landscapes, including circuits around Lago Posadas and Lago Pueyrredón.
 The Cerro León trail provides panoramic views of the volcanic meseta.
 Guanaco watching is exceptional throughout the park.
 Fossil sites from the Cretaceous period have been documented in the park's sedimentary zones.
-The Park's headquarters at the former Valle Chacabuco estancia has been converted into a visitor and research center.
+The park's headquarters at the former Valle Chacabuco estancia has been converted into a visitor and research centre.
 Photography of pumas, guanacos, and the dramatic steppe landscape is a major draw.

 Visitor Facilities And Travel